julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

      - The bink matrix is the result of bugs in the bink encoder/player transposing two pairs of constants in the standard bt601 calculations.
      - Accordingly, videos produced by the bink encoder look wildly wrong when played back using the standard bt601 matrix.
 And videos created with the standard bt601 matrix look wildly wrong when played back using the bink matrix. **So make sure to set (or deliberately leave unset) your color matrix metadata accordingly.**
      - A vapoursynth script to convert bink videos to R'G'B' (from which they can then be further converted to any standard matrix) is available at `/docs/mods/unbink.vpy`.
-- FFNx handles bt601 and bt709 natively.
+- FFNx handles bt601, bt709, and bink matrix natively.
 Anything else will be converted to bt601 using ffmpeg's swscale component.
 - The color matrix of an unlabeled video is almost always either bt601 or bt709.
 Which one can usually be ascertained by "eyeballing" it using a tool that can swap which matrix is used for display (such as [vsedit](https://github.com/YomikoR/VapourSynth-Editor)).
 [This page](http://avisynth.nl/index.php/Colorimetry) explains how greens and reds will look wrong when the incorrect matrix is used.
 For live-action content, you can usually tell by looking at a tree or bush.
 For animated and computer-generated content it can be more difficult to distinguish incorrect color from artistic intent.

 ### Color Primaries (Color Gamut)
-**Background Info:** The color gamut is the range of visible light that a playback device is physically capable of producing.
+**Background Info:** The color gamut is the range of colors that a playback device is physically capable of producing.
 Video is "mastered" with a particular class of playback device in mind (e.g., American CRT television sets with SMPTE-C phosphors).
-To correctly play back video mastered for one gamut on a device with a different gamut, a conversion must be made so that the second device will produce the same visible colors as the first, to the extent it's physically able to.
+To correctly play back video mastered for one gamut on a device with a different gamut, a conversion must be made so that the second device will produce the same colors as the first, to the extent it's physically able to.
 **x264 encoder parameter:** `--colorprim` Possible values are `undef`, `bt709`, `bt470m`, `bt470bg`, `smpte170m`, `smpte240m`, `film`, `bt2020`, `smpte428`, `smpte431`, `smpte432`.
 This parameter only sets the metadata used for playback; it does not do a color gamut conversion.
 **Recommended:** `undef` for NTSC-J material, otherwise the color gamut of the source material (likely `bt709` when color matrix is bt709 and `smpte170m` or `bt470bg` when color matrix is bt601).
 **Permitted, in NTSC-J mode:** `undef`, `bt709`, `bt470m`, `smpte170m`, `smpte240m`, If video metadata specifies unsupported color primaries, default behavior will be used.